Skip to main content

 Other International Student Resources can be found here.
 Or through the Office of International Services (OIS).

-We have new student orientation scheduled in early August before the first day of class.
+We have New Student Orientation scheduled in early August before the first day of class.
 Details about this will be shared with you via email as August approaches.
 The Graduate School requires new students to attend their orientation so we will provide more information once the date for that session is released as well.

 US Citizens from other states can apply for NC residency.
 If you are seeking in-state tuition rates, you must establish residency here for at least 365 days to apply for residency through RDS.
 With this in mind, you should move into Raleigh the first week of August.
 Once you do, take immediate steps to establish your residency on the RDS website here (under “Initial Consideration”) and here (under “Residency Eligibility Requirements”), so that you can be considered a NC Resident by the start of your second year.
 You must apply and be classified as an in-state resident by Census Day.